etsangsplk/malicious-nodes/README.md

 ## Access

-All work and resources will be available through this repository, which is open to everyone.
+This repository will contain or point to any resources used throughout the duration of the project.

+The task management will be done through [this Trello board]().